Herbes de Provence--4 Versions

 a mixture of dried herbs typical of Provence.
 Formerly simply a descriptive term referring to herbs typical of Provence, in the 1970s, commercial blends started to be sold under this name.

-But on this blog, perhaps as on none other, Herbes de Provence is the building block for probably the best popcorn recipe ever.
+But on this blog, perhaps as on none other, Herbes de Provence is the building block for a great popcorn recipe.

 Really.